nasa/openmct/README.md

 `npm run test:perf`

 The test suite is configured to all tests located in `e2e/tests/` ending in `*.e2e.spec.js`.
-For more about the e2e test suite, please see the [README](./e2e/README.md)
+For more about the e2e test suite, please see the [README](./e2e/README.md).

 ### Security Tests
 Each commit is analyzed for known security vulnerabilities using [CodeQL](https://codeql.github.com/docs/codeql-language-guides/codeql-library-for-javascript/).
 The list of CWE coverage items is available in the [CodeQL docs](https://codeql.github.com/codeql-query-help/javascript-cwe/).
 The CodeQL workflow is specified in the [CodeQL analysis file](./.github/workflows/codeql-analysis.yml) and the custom [CodeQL config](./.github/codeql/codeql-config.yml).

 ### Test Reporting and Code Coverage

 Each test suite generates a report in CircleCI.
-For a complete overview of testing functionality, please see our [Circle CI Test Insights Dashboard](https://app.circleci.com/insights/github/nasa/openmct/workflows/the-nightly/overview?branch=master&reporting-window=last-30-days)
+For a complete overview of testing functionality, please see our [Circle CI Test Insights Dashboard](https://app.circleci.com/insights/github/nasa/openmct/workflows/the-nightly/overview?branch=master&reporting-window=last-30-days).

 Our code coverage is generated during the runtime of our unit, e2e, and visual tests.
-The combination of those reports is published to [codecov.io](https://app.codecov.io/gh/nasa/openmct/)
+The combination of those reports is published to [codecov.io](https://app.codecov.io/gh/nasa/openmct/).

 # Glossary

 Certain terms are used throughout Open MCT with consistent meanings or conventions.
-Any deviations from the below are issues and should be addressed (either by updating this glossary or changing code to reflect correct usage.)
+Any deviations from the below are issues and should be addressed (either by updating this glossary or changing code to reflect correct usage).
 Other developer documentation, particularly in-line documentation, may presume an understanding of these terms.

 * _plugin_: A plugin is a removable, reusable grouping of software elements.